-Naturgy's consolidated balance sheet at 31 December 2019 includes provisions for litigation, based on the best estimate made using the information available at the date of preparation of these consolidated annual accounts on their progress and ongoing negotiations, which cover the estimated risks.
-Naturgy therefore considers that no significant liabilities will be derived from the risks described in the relevant section of this note.
+At 31 December 2019, the balance sheet includes provisions for litigation based on the best estimate made using the information available at the date of preparation of these annual accounts on their progress and ongoing negotiations, which cover the estimated risks.
+The Company therefore considers that no significant liabilities will be derived from the risks described in the relevant section of this Note.